Fred-Barclay/Caja-Wipe/README.md

 Examples
 ==============
-You want to completely remove a document with your bank account number from your computer.
+You want to completely remove a document with your bank account information from your computer.

-You need to delete your private GPG key from your secret folder.
+You need to delete a private GPG key from your secret folder.

 You just really, *really*, don't want anyone to see that embarassing photo from grade school...